shiroyasha/blog-source/source/posts/escape-sequences-a-quick-guide.html.md

 ## Summary

 These control characters may seem complicated at first glance, but once you play around with them they become simple and powerful.
-With this knowledge you can finally understand the PS1 environment variable, have beautiful command line applications, or as in my case, make a nyancat run through your screen representing the progress of you test suite.
+With this knowledge you can finally understand the PS1 environment variable, have beautiful command line applications, or as in my case, make a nyancat run through your screen representing the progress of your test suite.

 Happy hacking!